 The EU integration has always been a demanding and complex process.
 The introduction of the New Enlargement Methodology has further transformed accession negotiations into a more dynamic and transformative process.
 Accession talks require enhanced institutional coordination and steering, more expertise and a stronger political will across the political spectrum.
-As Albania has generally exhibited institutional weakness and lack of coordination as far as meeting EU membership criteria is concerned, in 2015 the Parliament was vested with greater responsibility in bringing all actors together in the EU integration process.
-In this vein, the National Council of European integration was established as a bipartisan body that gathers around the EU accession process all parliamentary factions in the Assembly, government ministers, the head of negotiating team of Albania with the EU, civil society organisations specialised in the EU integration and representatives of media.
-This was meant
+As Albania has generally exhibited institutional weakness and lack of coordination as far as meeting EU membership criteria is concerned, in 2015 the Parliament was vested with greater responsibility in bringing all actors together in the EU integration process.41 In this vein, the National Council of European integration was established as a bipartisan body that gathers around the EU accession process all parliamentary factions in the Assembly, government ministers, the head of negotiating team of Albania with the EU, civil society organisations specialised in the EU integration process.
+Nevertheless, due to a number of reasons, neither the National Council of European integration groaded to rise up to the job.